Chris Maxwell (footballer)

-Christopher Ethan Maxwell (born 30 July 1990) is a Welsh professional footballer who plays as a goalkeeper for Blackpool.
-He has represented Wales at age group level but not in a full competitive international level meaning he is still eligible to represent England and Scotland via his ancestry.
+Christopher Ethan Maxwell (born 30 July 1990) is a Welsh former professional footballer who played as a goalkeeper.

-Maxwell began his career at Wrexham where he made his professional debut 18 years old in the 2008–09 season before moving to newly promoted League club Fleetwood Town in May 2012.
-He made his Fleetwood Town and simultaneously his League debut during the 2013–14 season after successful loan spells at Wrexham and Cambridge United.
-Maxwell signed for Preston North End in May 2016, and has since played for Charlton Athletic and Hibernian on loan from Preston.
+Maxwell began his career at Wrexham where he made his professional debut at 18 years old in the 2008–09 season before moving to newly promoted League club Fleetwood Town in May 2012.
+He made his Fleetwood Town and simultaneously his Football League debut during the 2013–14 season after successful loan spells at Wrexham and Cambridge United.
+Maxwell signed for Preston North End in May 2016, and later played for Charlton Athletic and Hibernian on loan from Preston.

-Maxwell has played internationally for Wales at under-21 level, and all other international age groups under-19, under-17 and under-16 schoolboys teams.
+Maxwell played internationally for Wales at under-21 level, and all other international age groups under-19, under-17 and under-16 schoolboys teams.

 Youth football

 Born in St Asaph, Maxwell began his career coming through Wrexham's youth system, and signed a one-year professional contract in June 2008, which was extended under the management of Dean Saunders in January 2009, keeping him at the club until May 2010.